-As it is known, in England one party controls the state now, the Labor Party, and the opposition parties are deprived of the right to participate in the government of England.
-This is what Mr. Churchill called genuine democracy.
-In Poland, Romania, Yugoslavia, Bulgaria, Hungary, a bloc of several parties controls - from four to six parties - and the opposition, if it is more or less loyal, is guaranteed the right to participate in the government.
-This is what Mr. Churchill calls totalitarianism, tyranny, and police.
-Why, on what basis, do not expect an answer from Mr. Churchill.
-Mr. Churchill does not understand the ridiculous position in which he puts himself with his noisy speeches about totalitarianism, tyranny, and the police.
+As you know, in England today the state is ruled by one party, the Labor Party, and the opposition parties are deprived of the right to participate in the British government.
+This is what Mr. Churchill calls genuine democracy.
+In Poland, Romania, Yugoslavia, Bulgaria, Hungary, a bloc of several parties - from four to six parties - controls, and the opposition, if it is more or less loyal, is guaranteed the right to participate in the government.
+Mr. Churchill calls this totalitarianism, tyranny, police rule.
+Why, on what grounds, do not expect an answer from Mr. Churchill.
+Mr. Churchill does not understand in what a ridiculous position he places himself with his loud speeches about totalitarianism, tyranny, police rule.

-Mr. Churchill would like Poland to be ruled by Sosnkovsky and Anders, Yugoslavia by Mikhailovich and Pavelic, Romania by Prince Stirbey and Radescu, Hungary and Austria by some king from the house of the Habsburgs, etc. Mr. Churchill wants to reassure us that these gentlemen from the fascist gateways can provide "true democracy".
-Such is the "democracy" of Mr. Churchill.
+Mr. Churchill would like Poland to be ruled by Sosnkowski and Anders, Yugoslavia by Mikhailovich and Pavelic, Romania by Prince Stirbei and Radescu, Hungary and Austria by some king from the House of Hapsburg, etc. Mr. Churchill wants to assure us that these gentlemen from the fascist gateway can provide "genuine democracy."
+Such is Mr. Churchill's "democracy".

 Mr. Churchill wanders around the truth when he talks about the growing influence of the communist parties in Eastern Europe.
 It should, however, be noted that it is not entirely accurate.
 The influence of the communist parties grew not only in Eastern Europe, but in almost all European countries where fascism previously dominated (Italy, Germany, Hungary, Bulgaria, Finland) or where German, Italian or Hungarian occupation took place (France, Belgium, Holland, Norway , Denmark, Poland, Czechoslovakia, Yugoslavia, Greece, the Soviet Union, etc.).